jiayangmiao/MLMusicParser/README.md

 # MLMusicParser

-## This code will be rewritten in C++ and provide a much easier way to use in the future.
+## Now being rewritten in Python as part of my self-learning plan

-A piece of Java code that parses the information of all the music from game Idolm@ster Million Live! along with the official samples m4a links to them that are provided in its official mobile game.
+A piece of Python code that parses the information of all the music from game Idolm@ster Million Live! along with the official samples m4a links to them that are provided in its official mobile game.

-It will also parse the information of the CDs.
+It will group the songs in CDs with associated information related to each CD including link to the CD Cover.

-The code reads a certain input file (input.txt) and the user is responsible to feed to file with certain source code from the mobage's page that corresponds to a whole CD's information.
-The decision was made since the in game audioroom provides all the information and it is not a static page.

-To use the app, rename the MLMusicInfoTemplate.xlsx into MLMusicInfo.xlsx and this is the file the script will write its outputs to.

-To find the input, go to the in-game page of [audio room](http://imas.gree-apps.net/app/index.php/audio_room), Use inspect elements or any other tools to get the source code and only copy the div with id tab-slide-area
-    `<div id="tab-slide-area">`

-It resides in
-    `<body><div id="gree-app-container"><div id="wrapper"><div class="main-bg">`

-Use the "Copy the element" function of chrome will help you copy the whole div easily.
-Paste it into input.txt.
+## How to Use
+To get started, log in into game (you do need an account), open the page of audio room (http://imas.gree-apps.net/app/index.php/audio_room), and save the webpage as "ml.html".
+Put it in same directory as the python script.

+Create a copy of the provided MLMusicInfoTemplate.xlsx and rename it as MLMusicInfo.xlsx.
+The script will write output into this file.
+Once you are done you are ready to run the script.